-Wellness tourism is the powerful intersection of two large and growing industries: the $2.6 trillion tourism industry and the $4.2 trillion wellness industry.
+Wellness tourism is the powerful intersection of two large and growing multi-trillion-dollar industries: tourism and wellness.
 Holistic health and prevention are increasingly at the center of consumer decision-making, and people now expect to continue their healthy lifestyles and wellness routines when they are away from home.

 Five Key Things to Know About Wellness Tourism

 1. What is wellness tourism?